stephengold/Minie/README.md

  2. [DacWizard]: a GUI application to configure a ragdoll
  3. MinieExamples: demos, examples, tutorials, and non-automated test software
  4. MinieAssets: generate assets used in MinieExamples
- 5. Jme3Examples: suggested changes to run the physics examples in jme3-examples
+ 5. Jme3Examples: physics examples from jme3-examples

 Complete source code (in Java) is provided under
 [a BSD license][license].